Is our housing market about to crash 2024?

 The failure of Lehman Brothers left $700bn (£538bn) of liabilities, which created a seismic shock to the global financial system.
 The money markets worldwide froze, and banks and companies in the developed economies suddenly found they could not borrow money to operate.

-The US Federal Reserve, Chairman Ben Bernanke, called it “the worst financial crisis in global history”.
+Chairman Ben Bernanke of the US Federal Reserve called it “the worst financial crisis in global history.”

 Central banks were compelled to lend to banks on an enormous scale to prevent a wave of financial sector bankruptcies of institutions even bigger than Lehman Brothers.